Amjad Abu Alala: Career

-In 2021, he was selected as a jury member for the First feature section of the 74th Locarno Film Festival to be held from 4 to 14 August.
+In 2021, he was selected as a jury member for the First Feature competition of the 74th Locarno Film Festival.

-Favorite films
+Influences

 In 2022, Abu Alala participated in the Sight & Sound film polls of that year.
 It is held every ten years to select the greatest films of all time, by asking contemporary directors to name ten films of their choice.
+His selections were: